mesosphere/dcos-docs-site/pages/services/spinnaker/0.3.1-1.9.2/overview/edgelb/index.md

 dcos edgelb config config.yaml
 ```

-Edge-LB will round-robin over the instances in the server groups of the `myapp-prod` cluster.
+Edge-LB will configure the instances in the server groups of the `myapp-prod` cluster in a round-robin sequence.